ImFlog/microservices-security/README.md

 When the call hits the resource server, we use the @PreAuthorize to specify SPEL expression to validation.
 Here we can call (via the frontend):
 - /auth => Accessible if the user is authenticated.
-- /dumb => Accessible if you have the role "DUMB_ROLE", should be very rare :)
+- /dumb => Accessible if you have the role "dumb", should be very rare :)
-- /role => Accessible if you have the role "GS-TAS-JIRA-Developers", you can change that according to your account permissions.
+- /role => Accessible if you have the role "you_can", you can change that according to your account permissions.

 ## Requirements
-You need Java 8, Maven, and NodeJS.
+You need Java 8, Docker and NodeJS.

 You also need to start a local Keycloak instance, to do so you can use the provided docker-compose file:
 `$ docker-compose up -d`.
 The port 8080 is mapped to your local port, you should be able to login as `admin`/ `admin` on http://localhost:8080.

+You should now be able to import the test realm settings (by navigating in the menu mange / import).

+You can now create a user with the role "you_can" role from the Keycloak UI.
+In reality, this would be done automatically using the LDAP and by enabling custom mapper between groups and roles.

 Then you will have to start the three apps (3 terminals)
 ```